Everything You Need to Know

 Think of your small business like it’s a bedroom: you can either keep it tidy and organized, or get lazy and leave clothes all over the floor, the bed a mess, and food crumbs in the carpet.
 It’s important to keep the mess from accumulating in your financials.
 Find ways to keep yourself accountable for establishing and maintaining financial organization in your workflow!

 Most accounting software these days are pretty amazing, and they’re only a couple hundred bucks a year.
 The only thing is, you have to actually learn how to use them.
 Thankfully there are options like FreshBooks and Xero, both of which are super intuitive and include plenty of free training materials to help minimize the cost and learning curve.
-(Check out our FreshBooks Review and Xero Review for more information!)
+(See the FreshBooks Review and Xero Review for more information)

 Maybe learning how to leverage contemporary, cloud-based accounting software isn’t right for you.
 Maybe it’s something you should delegate to a qualified professional.
 In the end, outsourcing your bookkeeping is probably cheaper than the cost of stunting your productivity!